zertico/apidoc/source/index.md

 }
 ```

-The manager can edit the information contained in your own profile account accessing the route described below.
+The manager can edit the information contained in his own profile account accessing a route described below.

 Route: *`PATCH "api/v1/manager/profile"`*